gem-ecmlpkdd/gem-ecmlpkdd.github.io/pages/overview.md

 - Social network analysis
 - Biological networks and life science data
 - Communication networks
+- User-item interaction networks in the recommendation scenario
 - Urban data, traffic networks

 All types of approaches are welcome, e.g., graph neural networks, traditional ML, random walk methods, Bayesian inference, information theoretical approaches, and we encourage authors to consider the breadth of graph data types (attributed, dynamic graphs, etc.).

 #### The workshop
-The workshop will feature:
+The workshop will feature
 - keynote speakers,
 - a few contributed talks,
-- a poster session.
+- a poster session, and
+- small-group discussions on hot topics that are aimed to bring together academia and industry or end-users in application areas.
+It will be accompanied by a half-day tutorial dedicated to machine learning and analysis of large real-world graphs with scikit-network.